kgsensei/BlooketHack/README.md

 - Glizzy { glizzz_y#0777 } { https://github.com/glixzzy }

 ## To Report Issues
-If you want to report and issue or get help you can open a GitHub issue or join my discord server: [HERE](https://discord.gg/s3QhtYJ5qH).
+If you want to report and issue or get help you can open a GitHub issue or join kgsensei's discord server: [HERE](https://discord.gg/s3QhtYJ5qH).

 #### What To Include In My Report
 Please include the following if you are reporting an issue.